Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Ion Range Profiles

 \subsection{Nickel}

 We simulated range profiles in Ni using the UTTM model with the parametrization by Caro et al. \cite{tamm_2019_eph1}.
 The MDRANGE simulation cell for Ni channeling ranges consisted of face-centered cubic (FCC) unit cells with a lattice constant of $3.52$ Å \cite{exp_lat_const}.
 Figure \ref{fig:Ni_prof} shows simulated range profiles of 25 keV Ni ions in Ni, along the \(\langle 111 \rangle\) channeling direction and along random trajectories.
-We compare to predictions using the ESP model from SRIM for both cases.
-Along the \(\langle 111 \rangle\) channeling direction, we also compare to a range profile obtained using scalar ESP values calculated with rt-TDDFT by Ullah et al.\cite{ullah2018}.
+Along the \(\langle 111 \rangle\) direction, we also compare to a range profile obtained using scalar ESP values calculated with rt-TDDFT by Ullah et al.\cite{ullah2018}.

-For the range profile in random trajectories, UTTM and SRIM gave consistent predictions, as expected for a careful parametrization of the UTTM coupling function.
-However, along the \(\langle 111 \rangle\) channel, the UTTM range profile lies above all scalar model predictions, indicating that the parameterization underestimates the ESP in strongly channeling conditions.
+{Scalar ESP data calculated with rt-TDDFT is only available in literature along the \(\langle 111 \rangle\) direction in Ni, and not for other crystallographic directions.
+The integral range profile along this direction lacks the pronounced drop off at the end of the range profile, which is characteristic of strongly channeling directions as seen for principal lattice directions in Fig. \ref{fig:Si_ranges}.
+Nevertheless, the UTTM model gives a range profile consistent with that predicted using SRIM along random trajectories in a polycrystalline target.}